-Stock Appreciation Rights or SARs are picking up momentum in India and you would have recently read about serial entrepreneur, Jiten Gupta’s startup Jupiter.money adopting Stock Appreciation Rights for their entire team (this is being managed end to end by MyStartupEquity).
-So, let us spend some time to understand the difference between Stock Appreciation Rights and ESOPs.
+Stock Appreciation Rights or SARs are picking up momentum in India.
+You would have recently read about the serial entrepreneur Jiten Gupta’s startup Jupiter Money adopting Stock Appreciation Rights for their entire team (this is being managed end to end by MyStartupEquity).
+So, let us spend some time understanding the difference between Stock Appreciation Rights and ESOPs.

 Let’s first explain to you what ESOPs are.
-ESOPs stand for Employee Stock Options and under an ESOP Plan employees are given an “option or right” to purchase the shares of the company.
-With ESOPs an employee has to actually “pay” the exercise price and purchase the shares.
-Additionally, under Indian law, the employee is also taxed on this purchase which is seen as “notional income”.
-The notional income is calculated as the difference between the fair market value (FMV) of the shares and the exercise price.
+ESOPs stands for Employee Stock Options, and under an ESOP Plan, employees are given an “option or right” to purchase the company’s shares.
+With ESOPs, an employee has to actually “pay” the exercise price and purchase the shares.
+Additionally, under Indian law, the employee is taxed on this purchase which is seen as “notional income.”
+The notional income is calculated as the difference between the shares’ fair market value (FMV) and the exercise price.
 The employee needs to pay income tax on this notional income based on his tax bracket.

-So, not only did the employee have to shell out a certain amount (can be substantial if the exercise price is high) to buy the shares, he or she also has to immediately have enough financial resources to pay the tax on it.
-Furthermore, with ESOPs when the employee actually “sells” the shares during a liquidity event, he or she will again be taxed – this time it will be capital gains tax depending on the period for which the “shares” were held.
+So, not only did the employee have to shell out a certain amount (can be substantial if the exercise price is high) to buy the shares, they also have to immediately have enough financial resources to pay the tax on it.
+Furthermore, with ESOPs, when the employee actually “sells” the shares during a liquidity event, they will again be taxed – this time, it will be capital gains tax depending on the period for which the “shares” were held.
 This is the dreaded “double taxation” that everyone talks about.
 (You can read more about taxation on ESOPs here.)

 Stock Appreciation Rights